 The 1/2″ rebar fits perfectly inside the 1/2″ PVC.
 It’s a great way to add support to an arch.

+Decide how far apart you want to ends of your arch to be, keeping in mind that the farther apart they are, the lower the height will be in the middle.
 Use a single pumpkin pail to make sure you have enough clearance from any objects near your arch.
 Drive your rebar into the ground far enough that it doesn’t wiggle anymore.
-Then slide your PVC over the top!
+Then slide your PVC pipe over the top!

 Add the Pumpkin Pails